A Sublime Text 2/3 package for PreTeXt files.

 After Package Control is installed, use the

-Install Package command to
+Install Package command (in the

-update your installation and show you appropriate release notes.
+automatically update your installation and show you appropriate release notes.

 You may also install PreTeXtual via